Housing and Development Board: 1990s to present

 Nevertheless, the HDB was unable to adapt to the changes in Singapore's housing market fast enough in the early 2000s.
 To determine and redefine its position in the housing market, the HDB was reorganised, transferring the provision of flat loans to private banks, and corporatising its Building and Development Division to form a new subsidiary, HDB Corp.

 The HDB increased efforts to engage residents in its provision of public housing in the 2000s.
 These efforts included public consultation schemes and the Neighbourhood Renewal Programme, in which facilities within multiple adjacent precincts were improved or upgraded, and residents were able to provide feedback on the planned improvements.
 Efforts to foster more extensive resident participation were made in 2013 with the Building Our Neighbourhood Dreams! project, in which residents could propose neighbourhood improvements instead of just providing feedback, but the initial projects were not well received.

 The HDB began installation of solar panels on public housing blocks and in its properties in the 2010s.
 In 2014, together with the Economic Development Board, it initiated the SolarNova programme to handle solar panel installation on government properties and buildings.

+In February 2019, HDB announced that starting from the middle of 2019, flat buyers will be able to apply for unsold BTO flats online anytime on a first-come, first-served basis, and book a flat by the next working day.
+This was intended to help citizens with an urgent need for housing.